 Click on Books to view some recent publications.

-big news!
-The big picture office is Moving...
+The big picture office HAS Moved...

 see some Work

 Hoffman's former base in France, The Eyrie - in a nature reserve 15 minutes from the Mediterranean beach at the top of this page - is available for holiday rentals while waiting to be sold.
 Have a virtual visit here... of this beautiful house and grounds.
 Get in touch for holiday rates and availability.

 The Big Picture office has moved to Caussarieu, a forest property in a nature reserve the Bordeaux vineyard region, with acres of private land and independent accommodation to host writers, creatives and their friends on retreat.
 Tour the new venue here...